merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/04_Single_Mode.md

 #### Assigned Stores

-As you know, each website is a collection of store views that share the same customer,order information and shopping cart.
+As you know, each website is a collection of store views that share the same customer, order information and shopping cart.
 This option may be useful if you have multiple store views and want to map store views to warehouses.
 The "Stores" tab is available for a warehouse editor if this method is active.
 This way a customer will be assigned to a warehouse according to the current store view.

 #### Manual Selection